Ho Chi Minh city (also known as Saigon) is a bustling city in the south of Vietnam.

 I watch men dive down and load up buckets with the river sand that they take to use in their gardens.
 They look so heavy and these wiry men are so fit and agile.

-We get back to our larger motor boat and our lovely guide has organised fresh coconut water for us to drink.
+We get back to our larger motorboat and our lovely guide has organized fresh coconut water for us to drink.

 I thought this was a really lovely gesture!

 Across the Mekong River, we go and then before we know it we are docking for lunch.

 This gourmet feast is included in the price of the Day Tour and is beautifully presented.
 Dietary requirements are considered, so vegetarians etc are catered for.

 We dine ‘al fresco’ in a large undercover rear garden adjacent to the fruit trees, and hanging orchids are all around us.

 Explorason is offered the hammock for the return journey and he thinks this is brilliant!

 I enjoy taking photos of all the wooden boats and watching the barges pass by, laden with the river sand and other produce.